What is the meaning of Renaissance culture?

 Renaissance Humanism profoundly impacted society, changing how people engaged with education, politics, and the arts.

 Humanists advocated for education reform to create citizens who could eloquently participate in civic discourse and public affairs.
-This shift led to creation of schools that taught the liberal arts, preparing students for participation in public life and encouraging critical thinking.
+This shift led to the creation of schools that taught the liberal arts, preparing students for participation in public life and encouraging critical thinking.

 Renaissance Humanism inspired artists to explore more lifelike and human-centered themes in the arts.